GreeningLab/GNA5031_applied3/materials/TA's copy.md

 ## **Conclusions**

-The phylogenetic tree shows that the samples we analyzed (yellow branches) are close to virus strains from Asia (pink-ish).
+Despite the emergence of new variants from Brazil; our phylogenetic study shows that they likely have transmitted in Asia before entering Australia.
+The yellow branches - our samples are close to virus strains from Asia (pink-ish).
 And because the flight to Brisbane is from Asia, our result is in agreement with expectation.
 And this shows that wastewater monitoring of SARS-CoV-2 is a useful tool to show the origin of the virus.

 **Question**: where is the likely origin of the viruses we found in this study?